Superloop NBN review

 • No plan advertises maximum theoretical download speeds during busy evening hours

 Superloop offers NBN plans from the Basic II tier (NBN 25) through to the Ultrafast (NBN 1000).
-Up until recently, Superloop's Ultrafast tier was configured to 500/50, with theoretical maximum speeds of 500Mbps (and typical evening speeds of 500Mbps).
-However, things have clearly improved at Superloop, as the telco now advertises this tier as 1000/50, with typical evening speeds of 600Mbps.
+In early 2024, Superloop's Ultrafast tier was configured to 1000/50, with theoretical maximum speeds of 700Mbps (and typical evening speeds of 700Mbps).
+Previously, this plan was advertised as reaching theoretical maximum speeds of just 600Mbps, but now is on par with Telstra in offering 700Mbps.

-As for Superloop’s other NBN plans, it isn’t exactly amazing news.
-We only say this because the ISP doesn’t advertise the maximum possible download speeds on any tier during the typical busy evening hours.
-Admittedly, not all NBN providers do, but we would expect maximum speeds on the NBN 25 and NBN 50 plans at least.
-For these, Superloop only quotes 22Mbps and 48Mbps typical evening speeds, respectively.
+As for Superloop’s other NBN plans — there’s no beating around the bush here — the ISP doesn’t advertise the maximum possible download speeds across any tier during the busy evening hours.
+That being said, not all NBN providers do, but we would expect maximum speeds on the NBN 25 and NBN 50 plans at least.
+For these plans, Superloop only quotes 22Mbps and 48Mbps typical evening speeds, respectively.

-Are you going to miss a few mbps in reality?
+Are you going to miss a few Mbps in reality?
 It’s unlikely.
-But at a time when consumers will be wanting to get the most bang for their buck, we’d feel remiss if we didn’t point out that you can get the maximum speeds from some other providers such as Tangerine and Optus.
-In the case of Tangerine, for example, you can get higher typical evening speeds in the NBN 25 and NBN 50 tiers for a lower price than Superloop.
+But at a time when customers want to get the most bang for their buck, we’d feel remiss if we didn’t point out that you can get the maximum speeds from some other providers such as Tangerine and Optus.
+In the case of Tangerine, for example, you can get higher typical evening speeds on the NBN 25 and NBN 50 tiers for a lower price than Superloop.

 Superloop’s complete lineup of NBN plans with their typical evening speeds and regular monthly pricing are as follows:

-• 600Mbps typical evening speeds on Ultrafast tier
+• 700Mbps typical evening speeds on Ultrafast tier

 • Positive data regarding actual download speeds recorded by the ACCC